-That's it, I have my e-ticket for Thailand!
-This new bubble of escape becomes concrete.
-It will be late February!
-But while continuing to walk on the web, I came across this: An animation showing air traffic on the planet for 24 hours.
+That's it, I've got my e-ticket for Thailand!
+This new escape bubble is getting real.
+It will be the end of February!
+But while continuing to browse the web, I came across this: an animation showing the air traffic on the planet for 24 hours.

-I'm not afraid by plane.
-Usually, I am rather amazed as a kid.
-I can not believe to see something like that pulling off the ground and being in it.
-When I was little, I wanted to become an astronaut ... that's saying!
+I'm not afraid of flying (although... it can happen, read the article I've linked below).
+I'm usually pretty amazed like a kid.
+I can't believe seeing something like that rip off the ground and be in it.
+When I was little, I wanted to be an astronaut, that's for sure!

 Now that I'm grown up, I'm fascinated by landscapes that become miniature, the lights of the cities that pierce the earth's darkness, the ocean of clouds on which the sun always shines, the deep blue of the sky full of stars, the chase with day and night ...
 Between two films, I watch with feverish flight map, time zones, altitude, speed and progress of the machine, updated live on the small screen.